 - participants engage in a sustained process of interaction or consensus building at some point(s) during the group’s history lasting at least two years

-Our research continues on how and why collaboratives get started, and what organizational models they adopt to achieve their shared objectives.
-A final report on the project will be released upon its completion in 2018.
-Below are some highlights of what we have learned so far.
+Our research and findings on how and why collaboratives get started, and what organizational models they adopt to achieve their shared objectives are described in our final report found HERE.